eazymation/jbds-via-html5/README.md

 Set the username and password to whatever you desire.
-As an administrator, you can create multiple user accounts that can use guacamole to connect to their own instances of JBoss Developer Studio.
+As an administrator, you can create multiple user accounts that can use guacamole to connect to their own instances of Sirius.
 Also, grant the permissions "Create new connections" and "Change own password".
 Click "Save" to add the user.

 ![Guacamole Add User](images/admin-add-user.png)